dinosoeren/walls.dev/content/project/self-driving-car/index.md

 At every time step (every 0.02 seconds, to be exact!), the simulator fed my C++ program a stream of data: my car's precise location and speed, and a `sensor_fusion` list detailing the position and velocity of every other car on my side of the road.

-My code's job was to act as a behavior planner.
+My code's job was to act as a behavior planner using [subsumption architecture](/project/arduino-robot/#how-it-works).
 It would parse the sensor data to answer key questions:

 * Is there a car directly ahead of me?
 If so, how far?
 * Should I slow down to match its speed?